 Finally, the T7pol pretreatment gave a result that was more congruent with input DNA: for the 48.4% ssDNA input mix, similar proportions (31-43%) of ssDNA phage were recovered, and 8.2-fold lower ssDNA (0.7%) was found for the 5.9% input mix.

 To quantify the congruence between the initial mix compositions and the different pretreatments while accounting for the compositionality of the data, we computed Aitchison distances, a metric used to compare ecosystem compositions (Aitchison, 1982).
-Distances obtained between each input DNA mix and the various outputs, using the abundances from Suppl.
-Table 3, are reported in Table 1.
+Distances obtained between each input DNA mix and the various outputs, using the abundances from supplementary table 3, are reported in Table 1.